Sara Ali Khan: I Take Appreciation & Criticism In The Same Way!

 "I am taking each day as it comes.
 I will see what offers come my way and whatever excites me I will take that up.
 As an actor I want to experiment with different kinds of films.
 I have always loved acting.
 I am always dying to be on a film set.
 Life is empty for me without that," she said.

-Directed by Rohit Shetty, Simmba features Ranveer Singh in the title role and Sonu Sood as antagonist.
+Directed by Rohit Shetty, Simmba features Ranveer Singh in the title role and Sonu Sood as the antagonist.
 The film releases on December 28.
-Also, there are rumours that Sara will be seen in a sequel to Irrfan Khan's Hindi Medium, will collaborate with Imtiaz Ali and will be seen in Varun Dhawan-starrer Rannbhoomi.
+Also, there are rumours that Sara will be seen in a sequel to Irrfan Khan's Hindi Medium, will collaborate with Imtiaz Ali and will be seen in the Varun Dhawan-starrer Rannbhoomi.

-Also, of all the debutants that made an entry in Bollywood in 2018, Sara Ali Khan seems to be more promising as she carries the aura of a starlet with both good looks and brains combined.
+Also, of all the debutants that made an entry into Bollywood in 2018, Sara Ali Khan seems to be more promising as she carries the aura of a starlet with both good looks and brains combined.
 All her statements are to the point and will keep you thinking as well.
-She seems to be much more matured than her age and it looks like she'll end up being a big star in the coming years.
+She seems to be much more mature than her age and it looks like she'll end up being a big star in the coming years.

 (Inputs From PTI)